kroemerlab/ColocalizR/README.md

 devtools::install_github(c("kroemerlab/MetaxpR", "kroemerlab/MorphR", "kroemerlab/ColocalizR"))
 ```
+:warning: The latest verson of EBImage must be installed :warning:

 ## Application
 Once all is installed, you can run this line in the console to download and launch the app.
 ```library(ColocalizR);Launcher()```